Huangpei2017/springboot-mybatis2/README.md

 # springboot-mybatis2
-this is a review project  that adequately preparation  for working working.
+this is a review project   for working working.